savariamir/Finity/README.md

 # Fault tolerance library designed for .Net core

+Finity is a .NET resilience and transient-fault-handling library that allows developers to extend IHttpClientFactory such as Retry, Circuit Breaker, Caching, Authentication and, Bulkhead.

 Finity is a lightweight fault tolerance library designed to isolate access to remote resources and services.
 In a distributed environment, calls to remote resources and services can fail due to transient faults, such as slow network connections, timeouts, or the resources being overcommitted or temporarily unavailable.

 # Retry